All Episodes

 I mean, that's the other side.

-And I think, again, like I said, I I think regular Americans are starting to see that.
+And I think, again, like I said, I think regular Americans are starting to see that.

-I think they're starting to put on, you know, their filter uh for what they see uh in the media.
+I think they're starting to put on, you know, their filter for what they see in the media.

-And and honestly, they just want to get back to work.
+And honestly, they just want to get back to work.

-Look, I just do I do think it's gonna go on.
+Look, I do think it's going to go on.

-I do think that obviously you've got Mueller and his thing, but I do think to today today was a major victory in in all the different ways.
+I do think that, obviously, you've got Mueller and his thing, but I do think today was a major victory in all the different ways.

 And I think the biggest story to come out of this is what your father had been saying.